Frequently Asked Questions About Testing & Evaluations

 File them with your other important papers for each child.
 You never know when you're going to need them again.

 But do this only after you study them.
 These results could very easily be the jumpstart of your program for the next year.
 Of course, there's always the chance that the results are fairly meaningless.
-Either you knew everything already or your child did not have a "normal" day, skewing his performance.
+Either you knew everything already or your child did not have a "normal" day, skewing their performance.
 Ask yourself these questions:

 What happens if the testing or evaluation shows that my child did not make progress?